Questra-Digital/O-Hex-GitOps-Observer/frontend/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction)

-## For running Docker compose file
+## For running Docker Compose file

-write the simple command
+Write the simple command

 ```bash
  docker-compose up --build --force-recreate